ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 1. Aggregators enforce agreed upon minimum aggregation thresholds to prevent deanonymizing.
-1. If aggregator output satisifes [differential privacy](#differential-privacy) then genuine records are protected regardless of the size of the anonymity set.
+1. If aggregator output satisifes differential privacy {{dp}}, then genuine records are protected regardless of the size of the anonymity set.

 ### Collector